Columbia University Press (Studies in Terrorism and Irregular Warfare), 2023

 “Akins addresses the important and little understood interaction between relatively weak postcolonial states and the US military.
 He demonstrates how attempts to impose military solutions upon the periphery of these relatively weak postcolonial states with American help, led to an evolving pattern of escalating domestic terror and counter-terror violence.”
 David Martin Jones, co-author of The Political Impossibility of Modern Counter-Insurgency

-At independence in August 1947, both India and Pakistan confronted a vast mosaic of different political units: directly administered districts, largely unadministered tribal areas on British India’s northwestern and northeastern frontiers, enclaves ruled by different European powers such as Portuguese Goa and French-ruled Pondicherry, and hundreds of princely states ruled over by India’s maharajas, rajas, khans, and nawabs.
-The over 560 princely states dotting the political landscape of India were no minor or inconsequential feature of the British Raj, as they comprised around 40% of its total territory and contained nearly 100 million people.
+At independence in 1947, India and Pakistan confronted a vast mosaic of political entities: directly administered districts, tribal areas, European enclaves, and the princely states ruled by India’s maharajas, rajas, khans, and nawabs.
+The over 560 princely states dotting India’s political landscape were no minor or inconsequential feature of the British Raj, comprising 40% of its territory and containing nearly 100 million people.

-Relying on extensive archival research and in-depth case studies of the four princely states most resolute in their opposition to accession to India or Pakistan (Jammu and Kashmir, Hyderabad, Junagadh, and Kalat), Conquering the Maharajas tells the often-overlooked history of Princely India through the tumultuous end of British Empire in South Asia and the early years of Indian and Pakistani independence.
+Conquering the maharajas examines the often overlooked but essential history of Princely India through the tumultuous end of British Empire in South Asia and the early years of Indian and Pakistani independence.
 As the noted Indian diplomat K.M.
-Panikkar once remarked, “Any account of the last days of princely rule will sound incredible today.”
+Panikkar once remarked, ‘Any account of the last days of princely rule will sound incredible today.’